 Then Dad retired from the Air Force and went to work for the Atomic Energy Commission in its Nuclear Planning Division.
 We moved to Oak Ridge, Tennessee, near Knoxville, where I started junior high and eventually graduated from high school.

-We have five phenomenal daughters, four incredible sons-in-law, and seven absolutely adorable grandchildren.
-Our last two, from Uganda, arrived in October 2011, and we couldn’t be more smitten.
+We have five phenomenal daughters, four incredible sons-in-law, and eight absolutely adorable grandchildren.
+Two of the five grandsons are from Uganda and were planted in our hearts in October 2011.
+We couldn’t be more smitten.

 ~~~